distri/require/main.coffee.md

 >     require "../nuts"

-Require a module from the root directory of its package
+Require a module from the root directory in the same package

 >     require "/silence"